 - Disk Doctors

 Ontrack is one of the biggest names in data recovery.
-It has performed over 500,000 successful recoveries and offers a full range of services from recovery software to well equipped labs.
-It sits in the top tier of data recovery specialists and can be counted on to take care of most kinds of data recovery.
-However, as it offers a wide range of software-only recovery services, it may also lack enough focus on in-lab recovery of competitors such as Gillware and DriveSavers.
+It has performed over 600,000 successful recoveries and offers a full range of services from recovery software to well-equipped labs.
+It sits in the top tier of data recovery specialists.

-- Data recovery for accidental deletion, media corruption, fire and water damage, dropped media, performed by security-cleared engineers
+- Data recovery for accidental deletion, media corruption, fire and water damage, and cyberattacks

-- Data recovery services designed for storage media and platforms that have suffered from both physical hardware and logical software failures as well as clean rooms for mobile recovery
+- Data recovery services designed for storage media and platforms that have suffered from both physical hardware and logical software failures, as well as clean rooms for hard drive recovery

-- Remote Data Recovery (RDR) Services: performed remotely through an internet connection
+- Remote Data Recovery (RDR) services, performed remotely and securely through an internet connection

-- Do-it-yourself data recovery software to recover files instantly on devices ranging from SSDs to RAID volumes (Windows and Mac).
+- Do-it-yourself data recovery software to recover files instantly from both Windows and Mac systems.

 - Proprietary techniques, tools and technologies that aid in data recovery, thanks to alliances with Toshiba, Samsung, Seagate, Western Digital, Intel, Kingston, and others